razerragin21/Just-Get-Started/README.md

 Currently only supports Windows OS and is non-resizeable, plan is to make it run on other OS's and have customizable settings such as options for sound and program resolution.

 Add Resiable window functionality (must keep UI assets anchored with the UI strechning along with the window)

+Future implementation of a skill tree
+- Represented by nodes linking to eachtoerh via skill history
+- Interactive contribution graph of your progress
+- Similar to github contribution graph